Notes to the consolidated annual

 Derivative financial instruments are used for trading and hedging purposes.

-Derivative financial instruments are only traded by specially trained traders.
+Derivative financial instruments are only traded by specially authenticated traders.
 The bank does not make markets.
-It trades standardised and OTC instruments for its own and clients' accounts, particularly interest and currency instruments, equity/index securities and, to a limited extent, commodities.
+It trades standardised and OTC instruments for its own and clients’ accounts, particularly interest and currency instruments, equity/index securities and commodities.

-Hedges in the banking book at Raiffeisen Switzerland are created by means of internal deposits and loans with the trading book; the Treasury does not take out hedges directly in the market.
+Hedges in the banking book at Raiffeisen Switzerland are created by means of internal deposits and loans with the trading book; the Treasury and Products & Sales T&M departments do not take out hedges directly in the market.
 Hedges in the trading book are usually executed through offsetting trades with external counterparties.

 The Raiffeisen banks trade or hedge derivative financial instruments as a commission agent solely to meet clients’ needs.